 All data and software are freely available for download.
 Interaction, reaction and pathway data are provided as downloadable flat, MySQL, BioPAX, SBML and PSI-MITAB files and are also accessible through our Web Services APIs.
 Software and instructions for local installation of the Reactome database, website, and data entry tools (curator and author tools) are also available to support independent pathway curation.

 Reactome is an all-inclusive resource of human pathways for basic research, genome analysis, pathway modeling, systems biology and education.
-If you would like to learn more about Reactome, please refer to the Reactome papers, published in Methods in Molecular Biology and Nucleic Acids Research.
+If you would like to learn more about Reactome, please refer to the Reactome paper, published in Nucleic Acids Research.
 A tutorial paper, published in Proteomics, provides worked examples.